rajasami156/DecisionTreeClassifier/README.md

 # DecisionTreeClassifier
-This GitHub repository hosts a simple machine learning model for music genre classification, employing the DecisionTreeClassifier.
+This is my very first GitHub repository and it hosts a simple machine learning model for music genre classification, employing the DecisionTreeClassifier.
 The model is trained on a CSV-formatted music dataset, offering an easy-to-understand introduction to classification techniques.

 #**Features:**